CurveDocs/curve-docs/docs/fees/original-architecture/burner.md

 ### **MetaBurner**
-The MetaBurner converts Metapool-paried coins to 3CRV and transfers to the FeeDistributor.
+The MetaBurner converts Metapool-paired coins to 3CRV and transfers to the FeeDistributor.
 It uses the registry’s **`exchange_with_best_rate`** and transfers 3CRV directly to the fee distributor.

 *There is no configuration required for this burner.*